-If the limestone karst formations of Thailand’s southern coast have you beaming with delight, our Krabi TEFL Course prior to teaching English in Thailand is just for you.
+If the limestone karst formations of Thailand’s southern coast have you dreaming of teaching English in Thailand, our Krabi TEFL Course is just for you.
 A long-time favorite destination for beach goers and rock climbers alike, with stunning sunsets, island hopping and great nightlife, Krabi has all the charm of a beach city and none of the unwanted fluff.
-With our three-week, internationally recognized TESOL / TEFL course in Thailand, you can live your dream of teaching English in Thailand because not only do you get quality training, but we provide job placement to teach in Thailand!
+With our three-week, internationally accredited TESOL / TEFL course in Thailand, you can live your dream of teaching English in Thailand because not only do you get quality TEFL certification course, but we provide job placement to teach in Thailand as well!